 Fallbrook man accused of leading 50-mile police pursuit in San Diego, firing at officers

-A Fallbrook man ran a traffic break on a San Diego freeway and triggered a pursuit, firing at California Highway Patrol officers along the way before eventually being stopped by spike strips, an officer said Friday morning.
+A Fallbrook man ran a traffic break on a San Diego freeway, starting a pursuit and firing at California Highway Patrol officers along the way before his vehicle was eventually stopped by spike strips.

 It all began just before 5:30 p.m.
-Thursday, when CHP officers responded to a call about a pedestrian on eastbound Interstate 8 just before state Route 163 in Mission Valley, according to CHP San Diego spokesman Salvador Castro.
+Thursday, April 23, when CHP officers responded to a call about a pedestrian on eastbound Interstate 8 just before state Route 163 in Mission Valley, according to CHP San Diego representative Salvador Castro.

-While a CHP officer was trying to stop traffic in the area, a Toyota 4Runner blew by “at a high rate of speed.”
+While a CHP officer was trying to stop traffic in the area, a Toyota 4Runner blew by “at a high rate of speed,” Castro said.

 For access to this article please sign in or subscribe.